 The lightest value can be left as the white of the paper, and the darkest value is just to the right of the face (our right, the model's left).

-To take this one step further, when I squint at the model I notice that the darkest value masses together with the slightly lighter area of the hair right next to it, creating a distinct dark shape (that kind of looks like a dog at the top).
+To take this one step further, when I squint at the model I notice that the darkest value masses together with the slightly lighter area of the hair right next to it, creating a distinct dark shape.

 Drawing the shapes specific to your subject creates a likeness.